WAN Security

 SD-WAN security is extensive and encompasses a variety of factors.
 However, it falls into two main categories.
 First, we have the security infrastructure category, which secures the control and data plane.

-Then, we have the DIA side of things, where we need to deploy several security functions, such as intrusion prevention, URL filtering, and an application-aware firewall, to name a few.
+Then, we have the DIA side of things, where we need to deploy several security functions, such as intrusion prevention, URL filtering, and an application-aware firewall.
 SD-WAN can be integrated with SASE for DNS-layer filtering.
 The Cisco version of SASE is Cisco Umbrella.

 Now, we need to have layers of security known as the defense-in-depth approach, and DNS-layer filtering is one of the most critical layers, if not the first layer of defense.
 Everything that wants IP connectivity has to perform a DNS request, so it’s an excellent place to start.

-The SD-WAN infrastructure is what builds the SD-WAN fabric.
+The SD-WAN infrastructure builds the SD-WAN fabric.
 Consider a material a mesh of connectivity that can take on different topologies.
 We have several SD-WAN components that can reside in the Cloud or on-premise.
 These components are the Cisco vBond, vAnalytics, vManage, and vSmart controllers.
-But, of course, having these components on the Cloud or on-premises depends on whether you are cloud-ready.
+Of course, whether you are cloud-ready depends on whether you have these components on the Cloud or on-premises.

 The Cisco vBond is the orchestration plane and orchestrates the control and management plane.
 The Cisco vBond is the entry into the network and is the first point of authentication.
 So if you pass authentication, the vBond will tell the WAN Edge device that is trying to come online in the fabric who they need to communicate in the Cloud or on-premises, depending on the design, to build a control plane and data plane and get into the fabric securely.